-- A mandatory 3-day orientation period in Greeley, Colorado.
-The orientation provides interns with administrative details of the program, Professional Development, and Community Nutrition.
+- There is a mandatory three-day online orientation period.
+The orientation provides interns with administrative details and other important aspects of the program.

-- This internship program provides 4 academic graduate credits.
-These credits are required courses to be completed online during the first 2 weeks of the internship.
+- For dietetic interns not completing the MSDI: Two online graduate review courses in medical nutrition therapy and foodservice management totaling four academic credits.
+These courses are completed in the two weeks prior to orientation.
 The courses are designed to orient interns to the program standards of practice and to ensure that each intern has the resources to attain competence in each area of study / practice.

 - An online pre-assessment is completed at the beginning of the program to provide interns with the opportunity to evaluate their basic knowledge and to assist in improving their test-taking skills.

 - The “Required Competencies and Assignments” must be completed by all interns.
 The required competencies and assignments are completed during a specific rotation (Ex: you will complete all required competencies and assignments for your clinical rotation as you complete the hours).

 A minimum of 1000 practice hours.
 Rotations are completed in four different areas: clinical, food service, community, and area of concentration.
 Rotations must provide learning activities to attain the breadth and depth of the core competencies and concentration competencies.
 Learning activities throughout the rotation areas must prepare interns to implement the Nutrition Care Process with various populations and diverse cultures across the life cycle including infants, children, adolescents, adults, pregnant/lactating individuals and older adults.
 Learning activities must use a variety of educational approaches necessary for delivery of curriculum content to meet learner needs and facilitate learning objectives.